pravega/pravega/documentation/src/docs/admin-guide/deploying-small-bookkeeper-clusters.md

 ![Trade-off Deploying Small Bookkeeper Clusters for Pravega](../img/bookkeeper-small-deployment-3-nodes.png)

 Some observations about the figure above:
-- With 1 drive per node, we could decide whether to create 1 or 2 replicase of data, for instance.
+- With 1 drive per node, we could decide whether to create 1 or 2 replicas of data, for instance.
 The performance penalty of co-locating journal and ledger directories for Bookies is unavoidable.
 Still, we can decide whether we favor performance (1 replica) or data durability (2 replicas).
 - With 2 drives per node, we could make Bookies to operate in the optimal configuration using 1 drive for each